b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:

-- Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`.
+- Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`
-- It also unlocks the Black Arch library and downloads some basic security utils.
+- It also unlocks the Black Arch library and downloads some basic security utils
-- Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal.
+- Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal
-- Uses dark theme.
+- Uses dark theme

 ### Planning to add the next features soon: